 Weinstein’s lawyers: New evidence undermines rape charge

-Three of the five remaining charges stem from the allegations at the heart of the recent defense filings, that Weinstein raped a woman in a hotel room in March 2013.
-The two other charges allege that Weinstein forcibly performed oral sex on another woman in 2006 at his Manhattan apartment.
+Prosecutors accuse Weinstein of raping the unidentified woman in a hotel room in March 2013.
+Other charges allege Weinstein forcibly performed oral sex on another woman in 2006 at his Manhattan apartment.